Famous Birthdays·March 2·Carl Jacobsen

 Biography

-Carl Jacobsen was a man of two powerful passions: perfect beer and profound beauty.
-Taking the reins of his father J.C.
-Jacobsen's Carlsberg brewery, he was not merely an inheritor but an innovator, pioneering the use of pure yeast cultures—a scientific breakthrough that ensured consistency and quality, revolutionizing brewing worldwide.
-This commercial genius funded his other life's work.
-A voracious art collector, Jacobsen amassed an astonishing collection of ancient and modern sculpture, founding the Ny Carlsberg Glyptotek museum in Copenhagen to share it with the public.
-His philanthropy was equally expansive, funding the iconic Little Mermaid statue, supporting the National Museum, and endowing scientific research.
-He saw no divide between industry and art, believing a successful enterprise had a duty to enrich the cultural life of its society.
+Carl Jacobsen pursued two passions: perfect beer and profound beauty.
+Running his father J.C.
+Jacobsen's Carlsberg brewery, he pioneered pure yeast cultures — a scientific breakthrough that ensured consistency and revolutionized brewing worldwide.
+That commercial genius funded his other life's work.
+Jacobsen amassed an enormous collection of ancient and modern sculpture, founding the Ny Carlsberg Glyptotek museum in Copenhagen to share it with the public.
+He funded the Little Mermaid statue, supported the National Museum, and endowed scientific research.
+He saw no divide between industry and art, believing a successful enterprise had a duty to enrich its society's cultural life.

 #1 When Carl Was Born